Powder Blue Cichlid Care Guide: The Hardy Beginner Mbuna

 Substrate

-Fine sand — particularly aragonite sand — is ideal.
+Fine sand.
+Particularly aragonite sand.
+Is ideal.
 It provides a natural look, buffers pH, and supports the natural digging behavior that mbuna enjoy.
 Crushed coral mixed into the substrate adds additional buffering capacity.
-Darker substrates can help these fish display stronger colors, as mbuna tend to show better coloration when they feel secure.
+Darker substrates can help these fish display stronger colors, as mbuna will show better coloration when they feel secure.

 Tank Mates